Flagsmith/flagsmith-jira-integration/flagsmith-jira-app/README.md

 ### Source Code

 The three entry points to the app are contained in the `src/index.jsx` file.
 These define React components for App Settings, Project Settings and Issue Panel.

+### Linting and Formatting

+The Atlassian template provided some basic eslint config, to which TypeScript/React/Prettier have been added with minimal Prettier config and enough TypeScript config for Visual Studio Code to understand JSX correctly.

+Execute `npm run eslint` to check linting and formatting.

 ### Deployment